Gdoc/Admin

 But, when we look more closely at the data we can also see that this misses two key insights: there are notable differences between countries; and it fails to capture the pattern of these changes in the period from the 1990s to today.

-As we see in the chart, for many countries divorce rates increased markedly between the 1970s and 1990s.
-In the US, divorce rates more than doubled from 2.2 per 1,000 in 1960 to over 5 per 1,000 in the 1980s.
+As we see in the chart, divorce rates in many countries increased markedly between the 1970s and 1990s.
 In the UK, Norway, and South Korea, divorce rates more than tripled.
-Since then divorce rates declined in many countries.

-In the chart, the US stands out as a bit of an outlier, with consistently higher divorce rates than most other countries, but also an earlier 'peak'.
+Since then, however, trends vary substantially from country to country.
+The US stands out as a bit of an outlier, with consistently higher divorce rates than most other countries, but also an earlier 'peak'.
 South Korea had a much later 'peak', with divorce rates continuing to rise until the early 2000s.
-In other countries – such as Mexico and Turkey – divorces continue to rise.
+In other countries – such as Mexico and Turkey – divorces have continued to rise.

 The pattern of rising divorce rates, followed by a plateau or fall in some countries (particularly richer countries) might be partially explained by the differences in divorce rates across cohorts, and the delay in marriage we see in younger couples today.

-Economists Betsey Stevenson and Justin Wolfers looked in detail at the changes and driving forces in marriage and divorce rates in the US.13 They suggest that the changes we see in divorce rates may be partly reflective of the changes in expectations within marriages as women enter the workforce.
-Women who married before the large rise in female employment may have found themselves in marriages where expectations were no longer suited.
-Many people in the postwar years married someone who was probably a good match for the postwar culture but ended up being the wrong partner after the times had changed.
-This may have been a driver behind the steep rise in divorces throughout the 1970s and 1980s.
+Economists Betsey Stevenson and Justin Wolfers looked in detail at the changes and driving forces in marriage and divorce rates in the US.
+They suggest that the changes we see in divorce rates may be partly reflective of the changes in expectations within marriages as women enter the workforce.

-Let's take a look at a country where divorce rates have been declining in recent decades.
+Let's take a look at two regions where divorce rates have been declining in recent decades.

-In the chart here we show the percentage of marriages which ended in divorce in England and Wales since 1963.
-This is broken down by the number of years after marriage – that is, the percentage of couples who had divorced five, ten and twenty years after they got married.
+In the chart here we show the percentage of marriages that ended in divorce in England and Wales since 1963.
+This is broken down by the number of years after marriage – that is, the percentage of couples who had divorced five, ten, twenty, thirty, and forty years after they got married.

 Here we see that for all three lines, the overall pattern is similar: